 Best Public Golf Courses in San Francisco

 The best public golf courses in San Francisco offer tee times for any budget.
 The most affordable San Francisco golf courses are the two other full-length city municipal courses: the Sharp Park Golf Course, designed by Alister MacKenzie; and the Lincoln Park Golf Course, which affords views of the Golden Gate Bridge.
 Also near the bridge lies Presidio Golf Course, a short but hilly 6,500-yard track built on an old military base.
 Tee times can be tough to get, so book early.

-The best public golf courses near San Francisco lie farther south along the coast.
 The Ocean and the Old courses at Half Moon Bay Golf Links both share ocean cliffs with the Ritz-Carlton Half Moon Bay, one of golf’s most luxurious resorts.
 The more traditional Old course by Arnold Palmer finishes with its signature hole, no. 18, framed by the five-star hotel.
 The Ocean course, designed by Arthur Hills, offers wide open fairways without trees and expansive views of the Pacific Ocean.
 At dusk, a bagpiper serenades hotels guests and golfers.
 Bring your camera for some photos.